 Almost every client feels very sore and sensitive around this point in the back, right across the bra straps, even if you do not wear a bra.
 The same goes for men.
 Being heavier, or stronger and tighter, in the chest seems to exacerbate this tension and pain.

 It makes sense.
-When we sit a lot, this area gets overstretched and weakened.
-You may feel especially tight there after a long plane ride or a car drive.
+When we sit a lot, this area in the mid-back gets overstretched and weakened.
+You may feel especially tight in this spot after a long flight or a car ride.

-What is the best way to get rid of pain in this area?
+The best way to get rid of pain in this area

 Unless the problem is structural and requires a change in the alignment of the ribs, NMT works wonders to release chronic muscle spasms, free up nerve impingements, and restore proper blood flow to the area.

 This area, below the shoulder blades, does not receive a lot of blood supply, and chronic tension develops over time.

 Ideally your massage therapist will take their time to slowly melt through the superficial layers to address these deep muscles.
 This work is slow and best done with elbows for long slow compressions, followed by thumb work for specific trigger points release.

 1. Be aware of your posture when you sit for long periods of time.
 Cue yourself to elongate the spine, and squeeze the shoulder blades together and pull them down.

 2. Yes, you can simulate some deep tissue and NMT compressions with such tools as tennis balls, or grid rollers.

 4. Mobilize your ribcage - practice expanding your ribcage with deep breaths.